ZipCodeCore/TDD-AnimalFactory/README-TDDPatterns.md

 ### When (some action is carried out)
 * `When` is the section of a unit test method that
-	* invokes the method with the arranged parameters
+	* invokes the method with the previously arranged parameters

 ```java
 // When